hardscrabble/hardscrabble.github.io/_drafts/coconut-estate.md

 For example, Digital Ocean droplets can have tags.
 Let's say you decide later on that you want to add a new tag to a droplet.
 If your script is set up to only create the resource, it won't be easily changed to actually _update_ a resource.
-Or, what if you want to delete some resources.
+Or, what if you want to delete some resources?
-That's a whole new set of tasks.
+That's a whole new set of scripts.

 This is all where terraform comes in.
 You don't write any scripts to do anything, at all.